Medication to stop drinking or cut back

 From SAMHSA: “When used as a treatment for alcohol dependency, naltrexone blocks the euphoric effects and feelings of intoxication.
 This allows people with alcohol addiction to stop or reduce their drinking behaviors enough to remain motivated to stay in treatment and avoid relapses.
 Naltrexone is not addictive.”
 Evidence for the Efficacy of Naltrexone in the Treatment of Alcohol Dependence (Alcoholism): “Naltrexone is not addictive and does not react aversively with alcohol.”

 Like any other physician-prescribed medication, it's possible you will experience side effects with naltrexone or disulfiram.
-All Monument treatment plans include personalized care from a physician well-versed in medications FDA-approved for alcohol abstinence or reduced alcohol consumption.
-They will work with you to understand any potential side effects and help you address them if they do occur.
+Your physician at Monument will work with you to understand any potential side effects and help you address them if they do occur.
 It's possible that side effects like nausea and drowsiness can be mitigated by adjusting when you take your medication, your dosage, and other controllable factors.
-Your treatment provider can talk you through your options, and you can also message them at any time with non-time sensitive questions.
-No waiting room or expensive alcohol rehab required.
+Your treatment provider can talk you through your options, and you can message them with any non-time-sensitive questions.

 Yes.
-Studies show that medication assisted treatment can be effective for those looking to reduce their alcohol consumption.
+Studies show that medication-assisted treatment (MAT) can be effective for those looking to reduce their alcohol consumption.
 Medications such as naltrexone for AUD are supported by randomized controlled trials, and are shown to reduce the risk of returning to any drinking as well as return to heavy drinking when part of a treatment program.

 Monument's online alcohol treatment program includes multiple sources of support.
 Our medical experts recommend a combination of community, alcohol therapy, and medication to stop drinking or cut back.